junaga/windows/readme.md

 # Windows 11

+See [rufus/](./rufus/) on how to create a "Windows 11 Setup" [bootable](https://en.wikipedia.org/wiki/Live_USB) USB Drive that does not require a TPM chip, UEFI motherboard firmware or a Microsoft Account sign-in.

 ## Installation

-See [rufus/](./rufus/) on how to Create a [bootable](https://en.wikipedia.org/wiki/Live_USB) "Windows 11 Setup" USB Drive that does not require a Microsoft Account, TPM or UEFI firmware.

-1. Plug the bootable USB Drive into your PC and boot the _Windows Preinstallation Environment_ using the PC Firmware (BIOS or UEFI) UI.
+1. Plug the USB Drive into your PC and boot it using the PC Firmware (BIOS or UEFI) UI.
 2. Select "Windows 11 Pro" for installation, **not "N"**.
 3. Follow the onscreen installation instructions, and complete the setup.
 4. un/install the apps you like, with `winget.exe`